instructlab/taxonomy/README.md

 #### Freeform compositional skill: YAML example

-This example assumes the GitHub username `mairin`:
+This example snippet assumes the GitHub username `mairin`, showing some of the question/answer pairs that would be present in the actual
+file:

 ``` yaml
 task_description: |